Willy-Kimura/Sharp64/README.md

 - Can save encodings as files - Text encodings (.*enc*), Image encodings (.*enci*)

-- Allows encoding/decoding of texts from any application/website using a customizable hotkey.
+- Allows encoding/decoding of texts from any application or website using a customizable hotkey.

 - Provides shortcut keys for priority features e.g. *Saving encodings*.